Lusito/pixlcam/docs/guide/influenced-camera.md

 The `zoom` value will be combined with the camera zoom and the cue zoom values to form the final zoom value.

-### Aim Influences
+### Target Influences

-The `aims` property is a list of [AimInfluence](../api/classes/AimInfluence.md) instances.
+The `influences` property is a list of [Vector2](../api/interfaces/Vector2.md).
+For convenience, there's a [TargetInfluence](../api/classes/TargetInfluence.md) class, which handles smoothing for you.

-Think of an aim influence as an offset vector relative to the target, attracting the camera.
+Think of a target influence as an offset vector relative to the target, attracting the camera.

 Example use-cases:
 - Looking ahead of the player (use the players velocity vector).
 - Looking where the player aims (use the direction vector).

-You can change the offset using the [set](../api/classes/AimInfluence.md#set) method.
+If you use the [TargetInfluence](../api/classes/TargetInfluence.md), use its [set](../api/classes/TargetInfluence.md#set) method to set the newest value and call [update](../api/classes/TargetInfluence.md#update) every frame to let it do its magic.

-You can configure the following settings on an AimInfluence via constructor parameter and also later via the respective public property.
+You can configure the following settings on a TargetInfluence via constructor parameter and also later via the respective public property.

 ```typescript
     /** The maximum length this influence offset can have. */